petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 Actually implementing this functionality was more of a puzzle than I had expected, chiefly because the combobox notifications are peculiar.
 The CBN_DROPDOWN notification is sent before the list opens, while its opposite number, the CBN_CLOSEUP notification, is sent after the list has closed.
 In other words, the list is always closed at notification time.
 This precludes an elegant, common solution for all cases, in which I wouldn’t care whether the message was CBN_DROPDOWN or CBN_CLOSEUP.
 Instead, I would just ask the combobox by sending it the CB_GETDROPPEDSTATE message (using the ComboBox_GetDroppedState macro from windowsx.h).

 At this point, it occurred to me that this problem is not specific to FindDlg, but completely general.
-I removed all this code from FindDlg, and instead used global subclassing (as described in [Chapter 4](Chapter-4-The-Mechanics-of-Subclassing.md)) to subclass the dialog window class.
+I removed all this code from FindDlg, and instead used global subclassing (as described in [Chapter&nbsp;4](Chapter-4-The-Mechanics-of-Subclassing.md)) to subclass the dialog window class.
 The result is in dlgSubclasser.cpp, and has a couple of interesting properties:

 * No header file is associated with this file; it has, in a manner of speaking, no interface.
 The mere existence of the dlgSubclasser static variable is enough to initialize the subclassing.
 * The subclassing works on all dialogs within TextEdit, including “system” dialogs such as printer properties.